 There is no doubt, this land is magic – You will be drawn in and never want to leave, every inch of this island draws ‘ohhhs’ and ‘ahhhs’ – A land seemingly untouched by the modern world.
 And let’s all agree to help keep it this way.
 Take only pictures, leave only footprints.

-Be prepared, however, as the weather in this parts can change in an instant.
+Be prepared, however, as the weather in these parts can change in an instant.
 You are going to need both wet weather gear, sunscreen, and hardcore insect repellant if you are visiting in the summer.
 And a good tent, if you plan on visiting the Isle of Skye on a budget.

 But you wouldn’t expect anything less from a worthy lassie now, would you?